yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 possession, the possessive sign is put to the latter(last one).

-## Examples
+Examples:-
-1. Ram and Shyam’s car is being decorated for Balram’s marriage.
+1.Ram and Shyam’s car is being decorated for Balram’s marriage.
 [Correct]
-2. Ram and Shyam’s cars are being decorated for Balram’s marriage.
+2.Ram and Shyam’s cars are being decorated for Balram’s marriage.
 [Correct]